All of These Dreams

 While the “official” concert debut was during the hiatus-ending tour on 1/3/03 at Hampton, “All of These Dreams” was first performed live on 12/19/02 at the taping of The Late Show with David Letterman.
 This appearance was Phish’s sixth on Letterman and their second on television that week, after also performing on Saturday Night Live.

-While performances of the song don't vary one to the next, representative performances can be found on 2/14/03 Vegas, at the 20th anniversary Boston festivities on 12/2/03, on 3/8/09 during the Hampton reunion run, and as a mid-set breather at the white-hot 10/26/10 Manchester, NH gig.
+While performances of the song don't vary one to the next, representative performances can be found on 2/14/03 at the Great Western Forum and at the 20th anniversary Boston festivities on 12/2/03.
+“All of These Dreams” appeared on 3/8/09 during the Hampton reunion run, and was last performed during the highly-regarded 10/26/10 Manchester, NH gig.